Zork: Reviews

 Reviewers similarly praised Zork's second and third episodes.
 Softline recommended Zork II for its "well-balanced mix of humor, wit, and wry puns" for both new and experienced players.
 PC Magazine said it would appeal to all players and that the game was challenging, enjoyable, and funny.
 A reviewer for Softalk said it broke away from both the first episode and Adventure to be "fresh and interesting".
 Some of the puzzles in Zork II were later considered "infamously difficult", and in a hint book, Infocom apologized for one puzzle's difficulty and reliance on baseball knowledge.
 Reviews in Softalk and Creative Computing named Zork III as the best in the trilogy.
 PC World said it was "just as exciting and puzzling as Zork I and II", though its puzzles could be frustrating.
-K-Power concluded that Zork III was "the most intelligent text game for a microcomputer that we've ever seen".
+A review in Fantasy Gamer called it "possibly the ultimate in all-text adventure games".K-Power concluded that Zork III was "the most intelligent text game for a microcomputer that we've ever seen".

 Commodore Magazine, in June 1983, described the combined trilogy as the most popular adventure game, as well as the best.
 The Addison-Wesley Book of Atari Software 1984 gave all three parts of Zork an overall A+ rating.
 It called Zork I "the definitive adventure game", adding that Zork II "has the same outstanding command flexibility, wry humor, and word recognition of Zork", and concluded that Zork III was "perhaps the most entertaining of the three" and "a highwater mark for subtlety and logic".
+InfoWorld's Essential Guide to Atari Computers recommended the trilogy as among the best adventure games for the Atari 8-bit computer.